DrafProject/draf/README.md

 **d**emand **r**esponse **a**nalysis **f**ramework (`draf`) is an analysis and decision support framework for local multi-energy hubs focusing on demand response.
 It uses the power of ([mixed integer]) [linear programming] optimization, [`pandas`], [`Plotly`], [`Matplotlib`], [`elmada`], [`GSEE`] and more to help users along the energy system analysis process.
+The software is described and demonstrated in the open-access [draf demo paper].

 ## Features